rohanghorpade9000/Flask_MongoDB_Application/README.md

 # Flask_MongoDB_Application

-This is a simple Flask application that interacts with a MongoDB database to perform CRUD (Create, Read, Update, Delete) operations on user data.
-The application is containerized using Docker, and the MongoDB instance is also run as a Docker container.
+This project is a simple Flask API that interacts with a MongoDB database to perform CRUD (Create, Read, Update, Delete) operations on user data.
+Both the Flask application and MongoDB are containerized using Docker, making it easy to set up and run the project.

 ## Prerequisites